ovh/docs/pages/platform/kubernetes-k8s/node-pools-crd/guide.en-asia.md

 ---
 title:  Managing nodes with the NodePools CRD
 slug: node-pools-crd
-excerpt: 'Find out hos to manage nodes  with the NodePools CRD'
+excerpt: 'Find out how to manage nodes with the NodePools CRD'
 section: User guides
 order: 2
 updated: 2023-05-11
 ---

-**Last updated 11th March 2023**
+**Last updated 11th May 2023**

 <style>
  pre {